 The TPS is an unfunded scheme.
 Contributions to the TPS are calculated so as to spread the cost of pensions over employees' working lives with the College in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by qualified actuaries on the basis of valuations using a prospective benefit method.
-The TPS is a multi-employer scheme and the College is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
+The TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
 The TPS is therefore treated as a defined contribution plan and the contributions recognised as an expense in the income statement in the periods during which services are rendered by employees.